decacis/godot_oculus_platform/docs/functions/achievements.md

 Adds `count` to the achievement with the given name.
 The achievement must be of type COUNT.

-**Returs:** A `GDOculusPlatformPromise` that will contain `Dictionary` with information about the achievement's state if fulfilled.
+**Returns:** A `GDOculusPlatformPromise` that will contain `Dictionary` with information about the achievement's state if fulfilled.
 The promise will error if the request couldn't be completed.

 Example response:
 ``` json linenums="1"